Small Group Material

 There are two parts to the notes:

-Part 1: offers a framework for each of the sessions, no matter which sections of the book you are focusing on.
+Section 1: offers a framework for each of the sessions, no matter which sections of the book you are focusing on.

-Part 2: offers ideas to help discussion for each week of readings.
+Section 2: offers ideas to help discussion for each week of readings.
 You can choose the two weeks that fit with the timing of your group.

 And remember - these are springboards and suggestions - you know your group, you're in the room with them, so you can work out how best to shape the discussion.